ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * Primary instance components - use the secondary instance DNS as the secondary DNS server.
 * Secondary instance components - use the primary instance DNS as the secondary DNS server.

-A multi-site configuration has the following key aspects:
+A multisite configuration has the following key aspects:

 * Enhanced Linked Mode
 * Cross vCenter NSX

 Enhanced Linked Mode and Cross-vCenter NSX are complementary but separate from each other.
-For more information, see [Multi-site configuration for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).
+For more information, see [Multisite configuration for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).

-### Enhanced linked mode
+### Enhanced-linked mode
 {: #adds-infra-domain-multisite-elm}

 With Enhanced Linked Mode (ELM), you can view and search across all linked vCenter Server systems and replicate roles, permissions, licenses, policies, and tags.